IOTechSystems/iotech-c-utils/README.md

 # iotech-iot
-This repository provides a generic set of utilities written in C. These utilities are primarily designed for use with the EdgeX C SDK.
-A C99 compliant compiler is required to build the code.
+This repository provides a generic set of utilities written in C.
+A C11 compliant compiler is required to build the code.
 The code has been tested on a variety of Linux platforms using gcc.
 CMake is used as the build system.

 The following Utilities are provided:

 * Scheduling
 * Logging
-* Thread Pool
+* Thread pool
 * Data
 * Container/Component
 * JSON parser
+* Hash generation
+* Time stamp
+* Base64 encode/decode

 ## License
 [Apache-2.0](LICENSE)

-Thread pool code is [MIT Licensed](thpool/LICENSE).